RTC Transit: Funding shortfall

-For its size - the 12th busiest nationwide - RTC's funding mechanism is unusually reliant on local sales tax.
+For its size (12th busiest nationwide) RTC's funding mechanism is leveraged on local sales tax revenue.
 As of 2025, its share is three-eights of a percent and has been since 2002, despite major population growth, contributing to the system being unable to meet demand.
 Many other major transit systems, in contrast, get funding through multiple other sources.
 In a May 2025 article, RTC CEO M.J.
 Maynard stated that RTC's transit operations had a funding gap of $136 million, and that without an increase in funds, transit could be significantly cut by 2027 with an impact to 25-30% of service.